Master of Information Systems Program

 - Walton College Virtual Desktop: Instructions for installing the Virtual Desktop client on your laptop/device can be found in your Walton Connect Blackboard site

 Yes.
 Every year, we have students with a wide variety of backgrounds enter the program and transition successfully into the IS field.
-To help facilitate this transition and maximize the value of the program courses, we offer “IT Toolkit” transition courses each summer prior to the beginning of the program.
+To help facilitate this transition and maximize the value of the program courses, we offer “Information Systems and Business Analytics Toolkit” transition courses each summer prior to the beginning of the program.

 Graduates of the MIS program have been successfully placed in a variety of positions with large companies such as Acxiom, Dillard’s, J.B.
 Hunt, IBM, Tyson Foods, Hewlett Packard, General Motors, SAP, and Walmart, as well as smaller firms such as Rockfish Interactive and Orchestro.

 AACSB or the Association to Advance Collegiate Schools of Business is the premier accreditation institution for business schools around the world.
 Nearly 600 institutions worldwide have the accreditation.
 As an accredited institution, we must follow a set of strict guidelines governing faculty and academic quality, meaning that your degree will be more valuable to both you and your future employer.
 To learn more about AACSB and what it can do for you see bestbizschools.

 Yes, the MIS degree program is currently classified in a category designated as STEM by the Department of Homeland Security.